Jean Grey: 1960s

+1970s

-Under the authorship of Chris Claremont and the artwork of first Dave Cockrum and then John Byrne in the late 1970s, Jean Grey underwent a significant transformation from the X-Men's weakest member, to its most powerful.
+In the early 1970s, X-Men only reprinted earlier issues.
+It was revived in 1975 by Len Wein and Dave Cockrum, creating a new international group.
+Chris Claremont became the primary writer of the series with issue #94 (August 1975) and continued for the next sixteen years.
+Under the authorship of Claremont and the artwork of first Cockrum and then John Byrne in the late 1970s, Jean Grey underwent a significant transformation from the X-Men's weakest member to its most powerful.

-The first comic Claremont saw at Marvel after coming there in 1969 was the first X-Men issue penciled by Neal Adams (issue 56), after which he became enamored of Jean Grey.
-But when he started to write X-Men in issue 94, the first issue after the creation of the new team in Giant-Size X-Men 1, Len Wein had already established that she was leaving the team.
-The artwork was already done, and it was too late to change.
-But he promised himself he would bring her back as soon as possible, which he did in issue 97 when he became the sole writer of the title.
-Claremont also decided to upgrade her powers significantly.
+The first comic Claremont saw at Marvel after coming there in 1969 was the first X-Men issue penciled by Neal Adams (issue 56), whose portrayal led him to become enamored of Jean Grey.
+But when he started to write X-Men in issue 94, the first issue after the creation of the new team in Giant-Size X-Men 1, Len Wein had already decided that she was leaving the team.
+Claremont reintroduced the character in issue 97, when he became the sole writer of the title, and upgraded her powers significantly.

-Jean as Marvel Girl from House of X #1.
+Jean as Marvel Girl from House of X#1.
 Art by Pepe Larraz.

+Cyclops and Jean Grey have a complex relationship, with Cyclops sometimes competing with Wolverine for her attention.
+In X-Men #98, Scott and Jean solidify their relationship when she initiates their first kiss.
+When Jean Grey becomes the Phoenix, Cyclops expresses fear and insecurity regarding her extraordinary power level.
+The storyline in which Jean Grey died as Marvel Girl and was reborn as Phoenix (The Uncanny X-Men #101–108, 1976–1977) has been retroactively dubbed by fans "The Phoenix Saga".